tcm5343/reddit-post-notification/README.md

 3. Python v3.6+

 # FAQ
-### If a post triggers multiple filters in a subreddit, notifications be sent correctly?
+### If a post triggers multiple filters in a subreddit, will notifications be sent correctly?
 - Yes, all filters within a subreddit are processed against a post title at the same time using multiprocessing.
 If whomever is set to be notified is on one or more of the filters which would trigger a notification, they will recieve one notification for the post.

 # Resource Usage